kyavu/cse15l-lab-reports/lab-week5/labreport3.md

 ./technical/government/Post_Rate_Comm
 ./technical/government/Media
 ```
-- Reasoning: The `find` command would start the search at the `mindepth` of 2, which means it would exclude the directory `./technical` and start searching at the subdirectory.
-(As the subdirectory is at the value of 2)
+- Reasoning: The `find` command would search up to the `maxdepth` of 2.
+Specified to `type d`, it would search only up to the subdirectory `government` and the other directories within it.
 <br />

 > To find a file by an specified name and ignoring the case of letters, `-iname` can be used in the form: `find /path/to/search -iname "*filename*.txt"` [Source](https://www.redhat.com/sysadmin/linux-find-command)